codio/site/source/docs/content/authoring/collaboration/workflow.html.md

 full_width: true
 ---

 The steps below may seem a little mystifying at first.
-However, these steps will become second nature after a while and equip you with valuable skills that yo ucan use in any collaborative coding project.
+However, these steps will become second nature after a while and equip you with valuable skills that you can use in any collaborative coding project.

 ### Forking
 Forking is the process of cloning a repo into your own GitHub account.